-This does not, however, prevent an employee from installing an email client other than TouchDown on an Android device.
-To guarantee that your corporate email access policy is enforced properly, you can adopt a defensive security stance and configure XenMobile Mail Manager to block emails by setting the static policy to Deny by default.
-This means that if an employee does configure an email client on an Android device other than TouchDown, and if ActiveSync ID detection does not work properly, the employee is denied corporate email access.
+To guarantee that your corporate email access policy is enforced properly, you can adopt a defensive security stance and configure Endpoint Management connector for Exchange ActiveSync to block emails by setting the static policy to Deny by default.
+This means that if an employee configures an email client on an Android device and if ActiveSync ID detection does not work properly, the employee is denied corporate email access.

 Access control rules

-XenMobile Mail Manager provides a rule-based approach for dynamically configuring access control for Exchange ActiveSync devices.
-A XenMobile Mail Manager access control rule consists of two parts: a matching expression and a desired access state (Allow or Block).
+Endpoint Management connector for Exchange ActiveSync provides a rule-based approach for dynamically configuring access control for Exchange ActiveSync devices.
+An Endpoint Management connector for Exchange ActiveSync access control rule consists of two parts: a matching expression and a desired access state (Allow or Block).
 A rule may be evaluated against a given Exchange ActiveSync device to determine if the rule applies to, or matches the device.
 There are multiple kinds of matching expressions; for example, a rule may match all devices of a given Device Type, or a specific Exchange ActiveSync device ID, or all devices of a specific user, and so on.

 At any point during the adding, removing, and rearranging of the rules in the rule list, clicking the Cancel button reverts the rules list back to the state at which it was when first opened.
 Unless you click Save, any changes made to this window are lost if you close the Configure tool.

-XenMobile Mail Manager has three types of rules: local rules, XenMobile server rules (also known as XDM rules), and the default access rule.
+Endpoint Management connector for Exchange ActiveSync has three types of rules: local rules, XenMobile Server rules (also known as XDM rules), and the default access rule.